oostvoort/dojo-rps/docs/src/part_2/1_game_mechanics.md

 2. a way to choose without divulging the choice to the opponent
 3. a way to reveal the choices by both players to determine the winner

-## Game Phases
+## Game States

 Because this version of rock paper scissors happens over the blockchain, it would not be feasible to actually simultaneously choose an option, reveal it, then keep score.
-As such, the author separated the game into different phases:
+As such, the author separated the game into different states:

-1. Start Phase - in this phase, a player waits for another player to join in
+1. Idle State - in this phase, a player waits for another player to join in
-2. Choosing Phase - in this phase, both players choose an option
+2. Commit 1 State - in this phase, someone has chosen an option
+3. Commit 2 State - in this phase, both have chosen options
-3. Reveal Phase - in this phase, the options chosen are revealed, and a winner is determined
+4. Reveal 1 State - in this phase, a player has revealed his or her option
+5. Decided State - in this phase, both players have revealed their options

 ## Entities